Putin slams door shut on any quick revival of Black Sea grain deal

 Western diplomats have briefed media that, ahead of pulling out of the grain deal, Moscow was particularly aggravated because it had become unable to export ammonia, a key fertiliser ingredient, via Ukrainian-controlled territory.

-In further comments, Putin said Western claims that Russia brought on a food crisis by freezing participation in the grain deal were not correct as grain prices did not rise after Moscow’s departure from the deal.
+In further comments, Putin said Western claims that Russia brought on a food crisis by freezing participation in the grain deal were not correct, as grain prices did not rise after Moscow’s departure from the deal.
 "There is no physical shortage of food," Putin said.

-Some analysts see Putin as content that Russia has benefitted from withdrawing from the grain deal while also starting a systematic bombing campaign against Ukrainian ports that previously exported Ukrainian grain.
+Some analysts see Putin as content that Russia has benefited from withdrawing from the grain deal while also starting a systematic bombing campaign against Ukrainian ports that previously exported Ukrainian grain.
 The night prior to the Putin-Erdogan meeting brought another Russian drone strike on a Ukrainian grain-exporting port.
 Warehouses were damaged and buildings were set on fire during the attack on the Danube River port of Izmail, in Ukraine’s southern Odesa region.

 More than 220,000 tonnes of Ukrainian grain have been destroyed in the Russian military targeting of Ukrainian grain export terminals, according to Kyiv.